elunna/nerfhack-changelog/README.md

 Bracers weigh 15 (half as much as a small shield).

-If a player undergoes polymorph into a large monster, any non-artifact bracers being worn will unfortunately be destroyed.
+If a player undergoes polymorph into a large monster, any non-artifact bracers being worn will be destroyed.
 Artifact bracers will be pushed off.

 NerfHack introduces a few new magical bracers:
 * **bracers of integrity**: conveys disintegration and wither resistance, erodeproof